fzakaria/fzakaria.com/_posts/2024-07-12-nix-secrets-for-dummies.md

 How do we make use of this secret?
 That's where the _agenix_ NixOS module comes into play.

-Simply, declare which secrets you want to try to decrypt. agenix will use the **target machine's** SSH public key to decrypt the secret.
+Simply, declare which secrets you want to try to decrypt. agenix will use the **target machine's** SSH private key to decrypt the secret.

-_Remember we encrypted the secret with host keys of the machines that could decrypt it!_
+_Remember we encrypted the secret with host public keys of the machines that could decrypt it!_

 ```nix
   age.secrets = {